ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 {:deprecated: .deprecated}
 {:term: .term}

-# VMware multizone instances
+# VMware multizone introduction
 {: #mcv-archi-overview}

-VMware® multizone instances are a highly available offering that is built around a VMware vSAN™ stretched cluster deployment, which spans across three data centers.
+VMware® multizone is a highly available offering that is built around a VMware vSAN™ stretched cluster deployment, which spans across three data centers.
 It provides low-latency connections and supports automated failover of workloads if an outage in one of the component data centers (availability zones) occurs.

 The offering has the following key features.
 - Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud}} data centers.
 Because the design relies on vSAN stretched clusters and extremely low-latency, deployment is restricted to {{site.data.keyword.cloud_notm}} multizone region (MZR) data centers.